At Cannes, filmmaker Lapid takes seething swipe at Israeli identity

-CANNES, France, July 8 (Reuters) - Israeli moviemaker Nadav Lapid's love-hate relationship with his homeland plays out in his competition entry to this year's Cannes Film Festival, a back-of-beyond tale inspired by his own experience of government meddling.
+CANNES, France (Reuters) - Israeli moviemaker Nadav Lapid’s love-hate relationship with his homeland plays out in his competition entry to this year’s Cannes Film Festival, a back-of-beyond tale inspired by his own experience of government meddling.

 “Ahed’s Knee” tells of an Israeli moviemaker who arrives in a dusty desert town for a screening of one of his productions.
 There he meets a young culture ministry official, who asks him to sign a form listing discussion topics he wishes to explore.